SovereignCloudStack/standards/Standards/scs-0007-v2-certification-integrators.md

 ### Certificate tiers

-Version 2 of this standard introduces a multilevel certification with Silver and Bronze levels.
-The levels are awarded according to a target score to be reached based on a predefined scoring system (see below).
+Version 2 of this standard introduces tiers of certifications beginning with Silver and Bronze tiers.
+The Tiers are awarded according to a target score to be reached based on a predefined scoring system (see below).

 - Certified SCS IaaS Silver Integrator: SCS IaaS (Infrastructure as a Service) implementation partner
 - Certified SCS KaaS Silver Integrator: SCS KaaS (Kubernetes as a Service) implementation partner